candimods/FiveEMS_Premium/README.md

 To unlock this mod get it here https://store.candimods.com also check out the Wiki https://github.com/candimods/FiveEMS_Premium/wiki

-:new: features in version 1.7.3
+:new: features
 > 1. :fire: License key is now required, one per server
 > 2. menu white list, fix bug where menu opens up in vehicle, improve sync
-> 3. ESX integration as an option
+> 3. ESX integration
 > 4. Autowhitlist ESX_ambulance_job
 > 5. Better ability to edit menu, text, keys, and more esx integration as an option.

-to update to newest version remove previous install and install new files. clear your cache of FiveEMS files and restart the resource, resource Folder **Must be Named FiveEMS to work**
+> 6. edit the menu and key in the config.lua now !

 1. new chat commands  /delhaztent and /delbluetent use this to delete the tents!!
 2. script will now place the closet ped or a.i on the stretcher, for those who want to RP with the ped or on FivePD servers